Chief Constable Jeff Farrar

-He has planned and commanded some of the most high profile sporting events in the UK including two FA Cup and Carling finals, The Ryder Cup, Rugby Internationals, International Cricket and World Championship Boxing Events.
+He has planned and commanded some of the most high profile sporting events in the UK including two FA Cup and Carling Cup finals, The Ryder Cup, Rugby Internationals, International Cricket and World Championship Boxing Events.
+In 2014, Gwent hosted the NATO Summit, with the largest deployment of Police Officers across the UK and a significant number of countries and delegations attending the county, it was vital that local policing was maintained as well as delivering a safe and secure Summit.